airqo-platform/AirQo-api/docs/NEXUS_AIR_QUALITY_API_GUIDE.md

 `chartConfig.fieldId` (1–8) is required; every other chart field you already know (`chartType`, `days`, `results`, `referenceLines`, `comparisonPeriod`, `showLegend`, etc.) is unchanged and still supported.

 #### Update a chart
 `PUT /api/v2/users/preferences/charts/:chartId` — partial update, send only what's changing.
-No `deviceId` in the URL. `device_ids`/`site_ids` can be included to change scope, but the chart can't end up with both empty — clearing both in one request is rejected.
+No `deviceId` in the URL.

+**Field shape differs from create:** on create, `subTitle`/`locationColors`/etc. are nested inside `chartConfig`.
+On update, there's no `chartConfig` wrapper — send them as top-level body fields directly, same as `title` or `chartType` below.
+Nesting them under `chartConfig` here is silently ignored, not an error, so double-check this if a field update doesn't seem to take.

 ```json
 {